ccaprani/genassign/README.md

 1. A LaTeX (optionally using PythonTex) template with certain specific commands;

-2. A Moodle grading worksheet (or generic database) for the assigment as input.
+2. A Moodle grading worksheet (or generic database) for the assignment as input.

+The Pandas library is also required, which can be obtained via PyPI or Anaconda, depending on your python environment setup.

 ## Template
 There are two commands required at a minimum in the LaTeX file for Moodle